-Andrew Filmer has been published in Strings and the Journal of the American Viola Society (JAVS) in the United States, String Praxis in Australia, Arco in the UK, and Crescendo in New Zealand.
-He holds a Master of Music degree in viola performance and two Leadership Recognition Awards from Indiana University, and prizes from the American Viola Society and the Lilburn Trust.
+Dr Andrew Filmer has penned articles in the Journal of the American Viola Society, Australia’s String Praxis, British journal Arco, and Crescendo in New Zealand; he also has editions published in the UK and the US.
+Andrew holds a PhD in musicology from the University of Otago, a Master of Music degree in viola performance and two Leadership Recognition Awards from Indiana University, and prizes from the American Viola Society and the Lilburn Trust.

 Photography courtesy of Jonathan Yee.